ros-navigation/navigation2/nav2_docking/README.md

 | controller.trajectory_topic | The topic on which to publish the projected trajectory, when `publish_trajectory` is enabled. | string | "docking_trajectory"     |

 Note: `dock_plugins` and either `docks` or `dock_database` are required.

+Note: the `controller.*` parameters above are the parameters of one controller *instance*.
+When `controllers` is not set, a single instance named `controller` of type `opennav_docking::GracefulController` is created, so those names apply as written.
+When `controllers` is set, each listed instance takes the same parameters under its own name, e.g.
+`graceful.k_phi`.

 | SimpleChargingDock Parameter | Description                                             | Type   | Default   |